28 19th Avenue Rapid Project

 As part of Muni Forward, the SFMTA will implement transit priority and pedestrian safety improvements along the route that will make it safer to walk, increase the reliability of transit service, and enhance the customer experience—on and off the bus.
 This project includes sidewalk widening at bus stops (“transit bulbs”) as well as optimizing and consolidating bus stops to make stop spacing more even, which will help make Muni service more reliable.
 The project will also widen the sidewalk at corners (a treatment known as “pedestrian bulbs”) along 19th Avenue to support pedestrian safety.

 The project is being delivered as part of the 19th Avenue Combined City Project, a collaboration between four city agencies and community partners, led by the San Francisco Public Works Department.
-The combined project will include water main and sewer replacement and rehabilitation, AWSS (Auxiliary Water Supply Service) and concrete transit bulbs, and traffic signal work.
-Construction will begin in October 2020.
+The combined project include water main and sewer replacement and rehabilitation, AWSS (Auxiliary Water Supply Service) and concrete transit bulbs, and traffic signal work.
+Construction began October 2020.
 Click the button below for more details.

 Transit and Pedestrian Safety Project Elements